Work alongside Natural History Museum’s specialist scientists and become a citizen scientist yourself.

-Volunteers will put their ID skills to test on ‘Big Bug Hunts’ and participate in biological recording, helping the museum scientists with eDNA surveys in the field, learning how to record species using different eDNA survey methods.
-These will take place across the six London Wildlife Trust nature reserves included in the Brilliant Butterflies project, Hutchinsons Bank and Chapel Bank.
+Volunteers participating in ‘Big Bug Hunts’ can help contribute towards biological recording, helping the museum scientists with eDNA surveys in the field, learning how to record species using different eDNA survey methods.
+These will take place across the two of the London Wildlife Trust nature reserves included in the Brilliant Butterflies project, Hutchinsons Bank and Chapel Bank.

 Big Bug Hunt dates 2021:

 Please note there are two available dates, please only book on one of them.

 Grassland Heroes and Big Bug Hunt dates 2021:

 This one day course will be based in the UK Biodiversity Centre at the Natural History Museum in South Kensington.
 Participants will be introduced to the foundations of how to begin identifying key groups of insects and invertebrates that we would expect to find on chalk grasslands.

 Using specimens and equipment from the Museum, along with a specialist ID guide that you can take home.
 The skills gained on this course will allow you to start exploring, recording and identifying insects on you own at home and further afield.
 You'll also get a back stage glimpse at how the scientists at the Natural History Museum work behind the public galleries.

 Please note there are four available dates to choose from, each course has a capacity of seven people.
 Please only book on one of the available dates:

 Please click the date links for more detailed information on the Eventbrite pages.